Bitcoin pyramid schemes wreak havoc on Brazil's 'New Egypt'

 “If he wanted to run for mayor, governor even, he’d win,” said Gilson Silva do Carmo, 52, one of dos Santos' alleged victims.

-The chubby young man in thick-rimmed glasses was also gaining a taste for the high life, buying expensive jewelry and a swanky apartment as contracts poured in from elsewhere in Latin America, the U.S., Europe and the Gulf.
+The chubby young man in thick-rimmed glasses was also gaining a taste for the high life, police and prosecutors said.
+Dos Santos bought expensive jewelry and a swanky apartment as contracts poured in from elsewhere in Latin America and as far away as the U.S., Europe and the Gulf.

 Brazil’s lenient laws regulating cryptocurrency helped fuel dos Santos’ rise, experts say.

-At the same time, Brazil’s securities regulator was making cryptocurrency more attractive: It authorized the country’s investment funds to invest in digital currencies in 2018, giving them greater credibility.
+At the same time, Brazil’s securities regulator was making digital currencies more attractive: It authorized the country’s investment funds to invest in cryptocurrencies in 2018, giving them greater credibility.
 Last year, Brazil approved Bitcoin exchange-traded funds, only the second country in the world to do so.
+And Rio de Janeiro has recently said it wants to offer incentives to those paying city property taxes using bitcoins.

+Meanwhile, trades in Brazilian reais on the world’s largest cryptocurrency exchange, Binance, jumped to nearly $8.5 billion in the fourth quarter of 2021, from just $152 million over the same period a year earlier, according to market data provider Kaiko.

-In and around Cabo Frio, where residents saw neighbors reap rewards by investing their life savings in G.A.S., many began to fear missing out.
+In and around Cabo Frio, where residents had seen their neighbors reap rewards by investing their life savings in G.A.S., many began to fear missing out.

+Do Carmo was among them.
+After catching COVID-19 and struggling to get back to work, he was forced to tap his retirement savings to make ends meet.

-After his therapist told him he sold his house to invest in G.A.S. and had been receiving 10% monthly returns for a year, do Carmo invested just over half his retirement fund.
+Then his therapist told him he sold his house to invest in G.A.S., and had been receiving 10% monthly returns for a year.
+Do Carmo invested 40,000 reais ($7,000) — just over half the money left in his retirement fund.

+In Cabo Frio, dos Santos' success inspired other budding entrepreneurs to follow in his footsteps — not to mention those of Charles Ponzi, who died nearby in a Rio de Janeiro hospital charity ward in 1949.
+The Italian immigrant who engineered one of the largest scams in U.S. history in the 1920s was buried in a public Rio cemetery with his last $75.

 Dos Santos wasn't happy.